-Once you complete your accelerated program that is two years long, you can enter a medical school and take another four years to complete.
+Once you complete your accelerated program, which is two years long, you can enter medical school and take another four years to complete.

 Once you graduate from medical school, you need to complete an internship program.
-The internship period lasts for a year, where you complete a specific number of rotations in different departments within a hospital.
+The internship period lasts for a year, during which you complete a specific number of rotations in different departments within a hospital.

-The residency program involves more rotations within the hospital, where some residents complete it in one year while others take more time.
-Depending on their plan, a student can choose to enter any vocational training program.
+The residency program involves more rotations within the hospital; some residents complete it in one year, while others take more time.
+A student can choose to enter any vocational training program, depending on their plan.